Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 *CellProfiler will take the binary masks we generated from Omnipose's segmentation and use that to track our cells using the Linear Assignment Problem (LAP) algorithm.*

 1. Run CellProfiler and open the "trackingSingleCells.cpproj" file
-2. Drag and drop, or open, the binary mask we generated from omnipose
+2. Drag and drop, the binary mask and raw data into the 'Image' tab
-3. Update the metadata and grouping data by selecting their respective tabs and clicking the update buttons.
-Sometimes you have to alternate between "Matching Any" and "Matching All" the rules to get CellProfiler to update correctly.
-We don't know why you have to do this sometimes and not all the time.
-Just do this until you see all of your frames pop into existance within the CellProfiler GUI.
+3. Open the 'Metadata' tab and click the 'Extract metadata' button.
+4. Open the 'NamesAndTypes' tab and correctly assign each file to the right object/type.
+By default, it is set up so that your raw data is a two channel image with the word 'data' somewhere in the file name, the GFP binary mask contains 'gfp_binaryMasks' in the filename, and the Phase binary mask contains 'phase_binaryMasks' in the filename.
+5. Click 'Update' button and the table should populate your files correctly.
+If it doesn't make sure you did step 4 correctly.
+6. Open the 'SaveImages' tab and make sure the save directory is the 'omniposeAnalysis' folder
+7. Open the 'ExportToSpreadsheet' tab and make sure the save directory is the 'omniposeAnalysis' folder
+8. Also in the 'ExportToSpreadsheet' tab click the 'Press button to select measurements' button to review what measurements you want to save.
+Don't bother with 'Cells' data.
+'FilterCells' contains all the cellular measurments.
+Here is a list of what CellProfiler can measure: https://cellprofiler-manual.s3.amazonaws.com/CellProfiler-3.0.0/modules/measurement.html
-4. Run the program by hitting the play button.
+9. Run the program by hitting the play button.
 As it runs a window will pop up and update each frame with the outlines of objects it finds on top of the mask we used as input.
 Make sure this generally looks good.

 ### Process CellProfiler Data
 *CellProfiler refers to cells as "object numbers" in its output but if we track a cell from frame to frame its object number can change especially if*